Leroy Kelly: Career

-When Jim Brown retired before the 1966 season, Kelly became the starter.
-For the next three years, he rushed for 1,000 yards, led the NFL in rushing touchdowns, and won All-NFL and starting Pro Bowl honors.
+From 1966 to 1968, he won All-NFL and starting Pro Bowl honors.
 Kelly also played in three other Pro Bowls following the 1969, 1970 and 1971 seasons, and earned first-team All-NFL in 1969 and 1971.
-In 1968, he scored a touchdown in a franchise-record 12 games, and two-or-more touchdowns in a franchise-record 7.
+In 1968, he scored a touchdown in a franchise-record 12 games, and two-or-more touchdowns in a franchise-record seven games.
 In game 12 of the 1970 season, he passed Bill Brown as the career rushing-yards leader among active players, a position he maintained until his retirement in 1974.
 Kelly led the NFL in rushing for two consecutive seasons (1967–1968).
 He also was a talented punt and kick returner, who averaged 10.5 yards per punt return and 23.5 yards per kick return for his career.
+He was the NFL's leading punt returner in 1965 and the AFC's top punt returner in 1971.

+After his excellent play in 1966, Kelly sought to double his salary of $20,000, and the Browns refused his demands.
+Along with some other Browns players, they reported late to training camp.
+After being fined, Kelly decided to play out his contract option in 1967 at a 10% pay cut.
+He led the league with 1,205 yards rushing, averaging 5.1 yards a carry, and Browns owner Art Modell accepted that Kelly had gambled on his contract and won.
+In 1968, Kelly signed a four-year contract with the Browns for $250,000.

 Kelly ended his pro career with the Chicago Fire of the World Football League in 1974, rushing for 315 yards (4.1 average) and catching 8 passes for 128 yards (16.0 average).

 At the time of his retirement Kelly, had rushed for 7,274 yards (then 4th all-time to Jim Brown, Joe Perry, and Jim Taylor) and 74 touchdowns (3rd) on 1,727 carries for 4.2 yards per carry.
 He also caught 190 passes for 2,281 yards and 13 touchdowns.
 On special teams, he returned 94 punts for 990 yards and 3 touchdowns, and 76 kickoffs for 1,784 yards.
 Overall, he gained 12,330 all-purpose yards and scored 90 touchdowns.
-He was named All-NFL five times and to six Pro Bowls.
+He was named All-NFL five times and to the Pro Bowl six times.

+Coaching

-After his retirement as an active player, he remained in the World Football League as the Philadelphia Bell's offensive backfield coach, joining two other Hall of Famers on that staff, former Green Bay Packers defensive backfield standouts Willie Wood (the first black head coach in pro football history) and Herb Adderley (defensive coordinator).
+After his retirement as an active player, he remained in the World Football League as the Philadelphia Bell's offensive backfield coach, joining two other Hall of Famers on that staff, former Green Bay Packers defensive backfield standouts Willie Wood (the first black head coach in pro football history) and fellow Philadelphian Herb Adderley (defensive coordinator).

+Honors

+Kelly has received the following honors, among others;